alexjlockwood/godesignpatterns/_posts/2014-04-23-new-vs-make.md

 layout: post
 title: 'new() vs. make()'
 ---
-This post will quickly describe the differences between the builtin `new()` and `make()` functions in Go.
+This post will briefly describe the differences between the builtin `new()` and `make()` functions in Go.
 It assumes that you have completed [A Tour of Go][6] and have consulted relevant sections of [Effective Go][7] and